Types of Hearing Tests for Children

 OTOACOUSTIC EMISSIONS (OAEs)

 Otoacoustic emissions is a sensitive test of inner ear cochlear function.
 This test is completed by placing a small probe in the patient’s ear.
 Different tones are presented to the ear and as a result, a healthy ear will create an “echo” back that can be measured.
 When we can measure that “echo,” it indicates normal function of the important cells in the inner ear.
-This test is used to obtain ear-specific information for patients unable to complete behavioral hearing test or cannot tolerate headphones.
+This test is used to obtain ear-specific information for patients unable to complete behavioral hearing tests or cannot tolerate headphones.

 This test is very sensitive to middle ear dysfunction.
 If a patient has ear infections, fluid or negative pressure, responses may not be able to be obtained and can be unreliable.